rails/rails/guides/source/getting_started.md

 create      app/assets/stylesheets/articles.scss
 ```

-Most important of these is the controller, located at
+The most important of these is the controller file,
 `app/controllers/articles_controller.rb`.

-Let's look at that controller now:
+Let's take a look at it:

 ```ruby
 class ArticlesController < ApplicationController